aclysma/rafx/README.md

 ## Running the Demo

-The demo should be run from the root of the repository.
+The demo should be run from within the demo directory of the repository.
 These commands should clone the repo and run the demo.

 ```